lambdaclass/concrete/ROADMAP.md

    machinery.
 Keep adding shapes here before adding syntax that moves, borrows, overwrites, or exits with linear values.

-13g. **Refactor expression checking to explicit modes.** Generalize the H11 `asPlace` patch into `checkExpr` modes: `value`, `place`, and `borrow`.
+13g. ✅ **DONE (2026-07-06) — expression checking refactored to explicit
-   Value mode is the default and consumes non-`Copy` identifiers/places automatically; `place` and `borrow` are the explicit non-consuming exceptions used for projection bases, assignment targets, borrow targets, and auto-borrowed receivers.
-The goal is fail-closed checker evolution: forgetting a mode on new syntax over-rejects visibly instead of silently leaking or duplicating ownership.
-Do this after 13c/13f are green, with `fuzz_linearity.py`, the three linearity gates, examples, and `test-ci-gates` as the safety net.
+   modes.** `checkExpr` takes `UseMode`: `value` (default — a value-position ident read AUTO-CONSUMES a non-Copy binding, in ONE place; the frozen check applies to Copy reads too), `callArg` (arguments only — H11 rules apply but consumption is PARAMETER-TYPE-directed at the site: `&T` never, `&mut T` only borrow-block refs, owned always; its 18 use sites are PINNED by `check_value_flow_spec.sh` so it cannot become an escape hatch), and `place` (projection bases, borrow/assignment targets, `..base`, deref inners — reading THROUGH a ref never consumes the binding). ~25 scattered per-handler consume blocks deleted.
+Kept-explicit
+   exceptions: newtype `.0` whole-owner move, by-value `self` receivers, `break f;` depth-exempt consume (transient env flag), `a = a` self-assign (checked as place so E0219 holds), `*heap` load-and-free.
+The spec gained a per-constructor Expression-modes table, gate-checked.
+Verified: fuzzer 2,400 cases/6 seeds, linearity trio, full suite 1585/0, examples, goldens, SSA, differential, `test-ci-gates`.
+Forgetting a mode on new syntax now over-rejects visibly instead of silently leaking.

 13h. **Centralize ownership-transfer and overwrite policy helpers.** Delete scattered per-AST `if ident then consumeVarIfExists` logic in favor of one